letolab/airy/doc/intro.rst

 Only MongoDB is currently supported.
 We will appreciate any help with adding support for other database engines, but we have no plans for supporting SQL-based engines or any other relational databases.

-Airy comes with a basic ORM, which is provided by `MongoEngine <http://mongoengine.org/>`_
+Airy comes with a simple ORM, which is provided by `MongoEngine <http://mongoengine.org/>`_

 Please refer to the `MongoEngine Documentation <http://mongoengine.org/docs/>`_ for details on how to use the database layer.